Quick Start: Your First Subscription

 ]

-}Once activated, the subscription transitions to active and the first bill is created automatically.
+}Once activated, the subscription transitions to active and the first bill is created automatically in draft status.
+See the Bills guide for more details.

 For more information on the parameters involved, please refer to our subscriptions API reference.